MakerPrepLA/makerprepla/lessons/lesson6_javascript_and_the_dom/lesson6.md

 Always, always, always, always, always, always, always place your script tags **directly before the closing** `<body>` **tag** in your HTML document.
 Always.
 Always.
 If you follow this simple rule, you will save yourself several dozen frustrating hours of debugging over the course of your career.
 You're welcome.

-### Exercise: My First JavaScript Enabled Web Page
+### Exercise 2: My First JavaScript Enabled Web Page

 1. Create a new HTML document, correctly set up with html, head, and body tags
 2. Add a script tag **directly before the closing body tag**.